MacBook won’t Connect to the hotspot? We got the Fix

-What to do if Macbook isn’t connecting to a hotspot?
+What to do if Macbook won’t connect to a hotspot?

-1. Remove Wi-Fi service, restart and add your Wi-Fi service back
+1. Remove the Wi-Fi service, restart and add your Wi-Fi service back

 Several users reported that removing the Wi-Fi service fixed the problem, so you might want to try that.
 To remove the f9 Wi-Fi service, do the following:

 - Go to Apple > System Preferences > Network.

 - From the left side select the Wi-Fi service.